itsMapleLeaf/aspects3/app/rulebook.md

 - vibe: justice, order, knowledge
 - attribute: intellect
 - action: restore - heal 2 hits
-- action: peacekeeper - a chosen target may not deal more than 1 hit
+- action: peacekeeper - a chosen target may not deal more than 1 hit this round
 - action: multicast - add two additional targets to your next action
+- action: sacrifice - try to remove any hit, then take a hit
+- action: inspire - add two power dice to a target's next roll

 Water

 - vibe: tranquility, focus, awareness
 - attribute: sense
-- action: shield - target may not take more than 1 hit
+- action: shield - a target may not take more than 1 damage this round
-- action: protect - if any two targets take any hits, prevent them and take a hit
+- action: protect - choose two targets, if either of them take hits this round, prevent it, and take a hit
-- action: castle - prevent all hits on allies this round, skip your next round
+- action: castle - prevent all allies' hits this round, you have one less action next round
-- action: foresight - before combat round, reveal any action, then you may take 1 additional fatigue (once) to let another target character change their action
+- action: foresight - reveal any action, then you may take 1 additional fatigue (once) to let another target character change their action

 Wind

 - vibe: swiftness, dexterity, adaptability
 - attribute: agility
-- action: evade - response, prevent all hits to self
+- action: evade - prevent all hits on self this round
 - action: adapt - make another action with two of your attributes swapped
 - action: cyclone - deal a ranged hit to 1 random enemy or 3 random characters
 - action: surge - apply your next action three times